MrR0807/Notes/understanding-parquet-file.md

 * Flat structure
 * Nested structure

 The best example of flat structure can be SQL database entries or CSV file rows.
-For example SQL table could look:
+For example SQL table of clients could look:

 | Id  | First Name | Last Name |